EdwinWenink/archive_fever/content/posts/42-Vim_Notetaking.md

 ## Conclusion and ideas for the future

-The system described above only uses native Vim functionality without the need for plugins.
+The system described above only uses vanilla Vim functionality without the need for plugins.

 I also deliberately do not use additional plugins for previewing my notes, because I write in Markdown and Markdown is designed to be readable in plain text.
 Instead I advice to explore the various Markdown plugins out there, for syntax highlighting and folding.

-I'm especially interested in getting tips from you, especially about a potential implementation for "tags".
+I'm interested in getting tips from you, especially about a potential implementation for "tags".

 This is my current TODO list: